jeremymcgee73/PowerShell.IoT.TMP102/README.md

 PowerShell module for working with Texas Instruments TMP102 temp sensor.

 ## Description
 This repository contains a PowerShell function to read TI's TMP102 temp sensor on a Raspberry Pi.
 I chose this sensor because it is very [cheap](https://www.sparkfun.com/products/13314).
+This module is using the [Microsoft PowerShell IOT](https://github.com/PowerShell/PowerShell-IoT) module.
+The protocol used by the module is I2C.

 ## Getting Started
 You can install this module by copying the Powershell.IOT.TMP102 folder to your PowerShell Modules directory.